 Submission to the Festival International Competition is open to documentaries, experimental documentaries and innovative visual productions close to documentaries with duration of or over 50 minutes.
 Documentary films with a strong fictional component will also be considered.
-These films must be produced in 2018 or 2019.
-The Open Call will be open from January 1 until September 15, 2019.
-The films' submissions are made through the FilmFreeway platform.
+These films must be produced in 2019 or 2020.
+The Open Call will be open from January 1 until September 15, 2020.
+The films submissions are made through the FilmFreeway platform.
 The user must follow all the steps and procedures suggested by FilmFreeway.
-The costs associated with using this platform are the responsibility of the user, as well as the respect and fulfilment of all data requested to complete the application.
+The costs associated with using this platform are the responsibility of the user, as well as the respect and fulfillment of all data requested to complete the application.

 1.2.1 Submissions are also accepted for:

 · Cinema Novo Competition, for documentary films with less than 40 minutes, produced in a Portuguese School or directed by a Portuguese student outside Portugal, in 2019 or 2020;